Costa del Sol · Day Trip Guides

 Q.Do I need a rental car for day trips from the Costa del Sol?

 Not at all.
-While a car gives you flexibility, the most popular destinations (like Ronda, Gibraltar, and Caminito del Rey) are easily accessible via organized coach tours or public transport.
-In fact, for trips involving borders (Gibraltar) or point-to-point trails (Caminito del Rey), guided tours are highly recommended to avoid logistical headaches.
+While a car gives you flexibility, the most popular destinations (like Ronda, Gibraltar, and Caminito del Rey) are easily accessible via organised coach tours or public transport.
+For trips involving borders (Gibraltar) or point-to-point trails (Caminito del Rey), guided tours are highly recommended to avoid logistical headaches.

 Q.How far in advance should I book tickets for Alhambra or Caminito del Rey?